-In Afghanistan, countless women are imprisoned for what are referred to as “moral crimes,” a vague term used to apply to cases in which they have fled from abusive and forced marriages or domestic slavery, and to accusations of premarital sex, very often applied to survivors of forced prostitution and rape.
-While those who do violence to these women usually walk free, their victims are deposited in one of the country’s prisons, sometimes pregnant with little hope of a future for themselves and their children.
+In Afghanistan, countless women are imprisoned for what are referred to as “moral crimes,” a vague term used to apply to cases in which they have fled from abusive and forced marriages or domestic slavery, and to accusations of premarital sex, very often applied to survivors of forced sex work and rape.
+While those who do violence to these women might walk free, their victims are deposited in one of the country’s prisons, sometimes pregnant with little hope of a future for themselves and their children.

 Maj first visited an Afghan women’s prison in 2010 on an assignment; soon after, she felt herself unable to let go of the faces she had encountered and the stories she’d heard.
-She would spend the next few years tenaciously seeking access to other facilities, and although she was rejected time and again, she was allowed into several facilities, perhaps because her femaleness seemed to pose little threat to the authorities.
+She would spend the next few years tenaciously seeking access to other facilities, and although she was rejected time and again, she was allowed into several facilities, perhaps because her gender seemed to pose little threat to the authorities.

 Maj was immediately struck by the eagerness of the women around her, and although only a select few were willing to be recorded, many were relieved at the chance to tell someone what had happened to them.
 These women had never been presented with someone who would listen, suggests Maj, and the prospect of sharing some of that burden—if only for a moment— was irresistible.

 Although basic needs like meals and shelter were provided for the women, Maj reports that medical care varied from one facility to the next, and there was a conspicuous absence of mental health resources.
 The jailed women were vulnerable to sexual exploitation, and many faced the responsibility of bringing up their children from within the prison walls.

 Since the close of the project, Maj has tried to keep track of the women she met through aid workers who transport donated goods to the prisons, but once they are set free, they are difficult to find.
 Some find refuge in shelters or move to big cities, but Maj has been told that at least two have been murdered by family members in honor killings.
 In cases like these, the women— and often their children— are perceived as having brought “shame” to their households and communities.
 For the majority, a safe and fulfilling life after prison is unthinkable.

 To help the imprisoned women of Afghanistan, Maj suggests supporting the ratification of Afghanistan’s Elimination of Violence Against Women (EVAW) laws and visiting Women for Afghan Women (WAW), an organization that maintains shelters, provides legal aid, and offers education for the children of imprisoned women.
-Learn more and purchase Almond Garden here.
+Learn more about Almond Garden here.